scarista/scarista.github.io/content/music/acoustic/index.md

 © Alex Matheson 1986

-**Notes**

-More cliches and more trimming to make this a lot more to the point musically and a lot less indulgent.
+_More cliches and more trimming to make this a lot more to the point musically and a lot less indulgent._

 ## Beauty And The Beast